ethannicholas/Frost/docs/types.md

 [*nullable*](nonNullability.html).
 Without a trailing question mark, the type is non-nullable and thus [`null`](null.html) is not a legal value for the type.

-Every [expression](expressions.html) in Panda has a type.
-Panda uses [type inference](typeInference.html) to automatically determine the types of [fields](fields.html) and [variables](variables.html).
+Every [expression](expressions.html) in Frost has a type.
+Frost uses [type inference](typeInference.html) to automatically determine the types of [fields](fields.html) and [variables](variables.html).